Suzi Wizowaty

-Susan Lyn "Suzi" Wizowaty (born January 6, 1954) is an author and politician from Burlington, Vermont.
+Susan Lyn "Suzi" Wizowaty (born January 6, 1954) is an American writer and politician from Burlington, Vermont.
 A Democrat, she was a member of the Vermont House of Representatives, representing the Chittenden-6-5 district in Burlington from 2009 to 2015.
 First elected in 2008, she did not run for re-election in 2014.

 Biography

 Born in Cincinnati, Ohio, Wizowaty grew up in Europe, Texas and Connecticut, and graduated with an A.B. in anthropology from Princeton University in 1977 after completing a 91-page long senior thesis titled "Apple Days Delilah: A Justification for Fiction in Anthropology."
 She then received a M.A. from Goddard College in Plainfield, Vermont ..
 She lived in San Francisco, Chicago, and New Jersey before moving to Burlington in 1985.